Crispy Honey Bee Cookies

 • Thinner or thicker is fine but it will affect the end product as thinner cookies are crispier.

-If you want to add to your bee themed baked goods, what about some honey cupcakes with edible bee decorations.
+If you want to add to your bee themed baked goods, what about some honey bee cupcakes with edible bee decorations.
 For the young and young at heart, honey bee cake pops are always a hit.

 If you are looking for something less sweet to bake with honey, consider these Honey Blueberry Scones for a soft moist scone.
+A great way to make use of season fruit – strawberries are a good choice too.

 Another great choice for a quick breakfast on the run are these Blueberry Honey Oatmeal Muffins.

-Try these Peanut Butter energy treats – great to keep in the freezer for later and these Peanut Butter Honey Cookies can be made ahead too!
+Love the flavor of peanut butter?
+Try these Peanut Butter energy treats made with honey and oatmeal – great to keep in the freezer for later and these Peanut Butter Honey Cookies can be made ahead too!

 Did you like this recipe?
 Please leave a 5 star (⭐⭐⭐⭐⭐) rating in the recipe card below.
 And, don’t forget to follow me on Facebook and Pinterest.